schlangens/knowledge-base/CYSA/Port-scanning-for-active-recon.md

     -   If the host responds with a RST

-        -   The host is not being filtered by a firewall.
+        > The host is not being filtered by a firewall.

     -   If nothing comes back

-        -   The port is "filtered" or there is a firewall preventing the RST from coming back
+        > The port is "filtered" or there is a firewall preventing the RST from coming back.

 -   Can help determine if a firewall is stateless (just blocks incoming SYN packets) or stateful (tracks connections and also blocks